-Jenson Button is considered as one of the best Formula 1 racers in the world.
+Jenson Button is considered one of the best Formula 1 racers in the world.
 However, the 37-year-old stated in a recent interview that his passion for F1 racing is now gone due to his father’s death in 2014.
 Button served as McLaren’s full-time race driver last season and is currently under contract to return to the sport next year.
 But despite this, Button frankly stated that he won’t get back to F1 racing again.

 Click here to subscribe to our print edition!